Hiking: Myths and prejudices

 Walking is boring.

 In fact, the brain has a lot to do when walking.
-For this reason alone, we don’t get bored while running, walking, jogging or hiking.
+This is the reason why we don’t get bored while running, walking, jogging or hiking.

-Apart from that, there is plenty to see on a hike, especially if you are in beautiful scenery.
+Apart from that, there is plenty to see on a hike, especially in beautiful scenery.
 Together with great hiking partners, boredom is impossible.

 Hiking is easy, you just walk around.